taraspos/bootstrap-coreos/README.md

 This script will do next things:
 * Install CoreOS
 * Add downloaded cloud-config file in the */var/lib/coreos-install* directory, so it will be executed after reboot
-* LogIn into quay.io account
+* LogIn into quay.io account  (just example of login, in the cloud-config templates all docker containers pulling from public repositories)
 * Set hostname equal *core-CLIENT_ID*
 * Create user **adminaccount** with **qwer1234** password and SUDO access
 * Configure such proxy address: http_proxy=http://10.128.225.206:8080